sohaibahmad759/backup_website/index.md

 ## Service

-- Shadow Program Committee Member in EuroSys 2022
+- Shadow Program Committee Member for EuroSys 2022
 - Panelist for CS Research Night at UMass to introduce undergraduates to research

 <!--